 Besides trust, the issue of discord and polarization is cited.
 It has become a theater of false dialectic feuding and political shit-storming.

-With forced delays, suggestions of merely “disabling” one’s account temporarily and frightening dialog boxes, the company makes it incredibly difficult for users to delete profiles and histories.
+With forced delays, suggestions of merely “disabling” one’s account temporarily pops up frightening dialog boxes, the company makes it incredibly difficult for users to delete profiles and histories.
 Many users, even if wary off the site, still choose to keep a profile active “just in case.”

 Edison Research and Triton Digital produce the comprehensive and well-regarded Infinite Dial study that probes how Americans use social media, audio services and other technology.
-Fakebook saw a decline in usage from 67% of Americans ages 12 and older to 62% of that same audience, according to Edison and Triton’s survey of 2,000 randomly selected persons.
+Among Americans 12-34 years old, Facebook usage declined from 79% of that group in 2017 to 57% in 2021.
+Usage is flat among older users over age 55.

 PlainSite, an independent research shop, calculated that Facebook CEO Mark Zuckerberg has been regularly lying to investors and the public about the company’s user metrics to hike ad rates, and that the company could be overestimating the number of users by as much as 50%.

 The team detailed their findings in a 70-page report published on their website.